RidleyB/sen/content/_characters/francesca-santini.md

   - element_title: "Eyes"
     element: "Hazel, flecks of blue"

-excerpt: "Skilled in both combat and diplomacy, Francesca is a formidable presence in both the boardroom and the battlefield.
-She manages the family's businesses and serves as a lead enforcer in the Santini boroughs."
 ---

+The eldest child of Viola Santini.
+Skilled in both combat and diplomacy, Francesca is a formidable presence in both the boardroom and the battlefield.
+She manages the family's businesses and serves as a lead enforcer in the Santini boroughs.<!--more-->